flutter/website/src/release/breaking-changes/context-menus.md

 ## Summary
-Context menus, or text selection toolbars, are the menus that show up when long pressing or right clicking on text in Flutter, and they show options like Cut, Copy, Paste, and Select all.
+Context menus, or text selection toolbars, are the menus that show up when long pressing or right clicking on text in Flutter, and they show options like **Cut**, **Copy**, **Paste**, and **Select all**.
 Previously, it was only possible to narrowly customize them using `ToolbarOptions` and `TextSelectionControls`.
 Now, they have been made composable using widgets, just like everything else in Flutter, and the specific configuration parameters have been deprecated.

 ## Context
 Previously, it was possible to disable buttons from the context menus using